• Home

 Before you embark on your journey, here’s a couple of tips to follow when you visit San Francisco from us locals.
 We actually have an entire post full of mildly helpful tips like these: check it out here.

 • Because you’re in notoriously chilly San Francisco, always bring a jacket, even if it’s sunny (at the moment).
-It gets cold at promptly 6pm or wherever Karl the Fog is lurking.
+It gets cold at promptly 6pm or wherever Karla the Fog is lurking.
 Yes, we named our fog.
-He’s adorable.
+She’s adorable.
+For more tips, we have a complete guide to what to pack for San Francisco.

 • Never, ever, EVER call San Francisco “San Fran”, “Frisco,” or any other cutesy nickname.
 It makes our ears bleed and we get uncharacteristically pissy about it.
 If you must use a short name, SF or The City are both acceptable.